akhoury6/rbcli/README.md

 Latest Release: v0.2.0 (Aug 5, 2018) -- See the [changelog][changelog] for complete details.

+* CLI tool Autoupdate Enabled; when an upgrade to RBCli is detected, the RBCli CLI tool will notify the developer.
 * Official documentation created and hosted with Github Pages
 * RBCli released under GPLv3
 * Copyright/License notice displayed via RBCli tool with `rbcli license` in accordance with GPLv3 guidelines
+* Many improvements and bugfixes

 [You can find the Official Documentation for RBCli Here.][documentation_home]